-4. In Import results windows select the input size - depending on your drawing this can be either in milimeters or meters.
+4. In Import results windows select the input size - depending on your drawing this can be either in metric or imperial units.

 When defining PV fields in a shading scene, PVsyst will always try to identify their orientations automatically, grouping all similar fields into the same orientations.
 This is the normal behavior because the field properties give all the information needed to do so.

 Problems arise when the fields are not created with a regular layout, for example when they follow the ground slope, meaning that there are too many different orientations.
 When this happens, we need to either increase the grouping tolerance or find other ways to get realistic orientations.